 For example, when the ruthlessly social climbing working class orphan, Joe Lampton, returns to his generically northern home town of Dufton for Christmas, he goes to the pub with Charles, a childhood friend.

 The Siege Gun was our local; it stood on top of a little hill overlooking a wilderness of allotments and hen-runs.
 It was about half an hour’s walk from Oak Crescent; for some reason it was the only respectable pub in Dufton.
 The others weren’t exactly low, but even in their Best Rooms you were likely to see the overalled and sweaty.
-The landlord at the Siege Gun, a sour old ex-regular, discourage anyone entering the Best Room without a collar and tie.
+The landlord at the Siege Gun, a sour old ex-regular, discouraged anyone entering the Best Room without a collar and tie.

-But he’s been spoiled by his time in upmarket Warley: “It was too small, too dingy, too working-clas; four months in Warley had given me a fixed taste for either the roadhouse or the authentic country pub.”
+But he’s been spoiled by his time in upmarket Warley: “It was too small, too dingy, too working-class; four months in Warley had given me a fixed taste for either the roadhouse or the authentic country pub.”

 Even Charles, who is planning to move to London, is fed-up of the Siege Gun: